What is a Chaffle, you ask?

 To try this Fudgy Chocolate Dessert Chaffle recipe, scroll to the recipe below, then let me know what you think, click on the stars to rate it, and fill in the following comment area.

-If low-carb, Keto-friendly meals and desserts sound interesting to you, my friends at Tasteaholics recently created a series of eCookbooks where every recipe uses only five ingredients.
-If that’s not already helpful, all the recipes are 5 grams of net carbs or fewer!
+If low-carb, Keto-friendly meals and desserts sound interesting to you, my friends at Tasteaholics recently created a series of eCookbooks in which every recipe uses only five ingredients.
+If that’s not already helpful, all the recipes have 5 grams of net carbs or fewer!

 Talk about a no-brainer.